 - MATH 1323: Matrix Algebra

 This course provides an introduction to methods of matrix algebra, taking mainly a computational approach to the material.
+This course may be used as an elective for many programs.
 Our second-year Linear Algebra 2 course (Math 2313) has this course as one of two possible prerequisites.

 - MATH 1333: Introduction To Linear Algebra

 This course provides an introduction to methods of matrix algebra, taking mainly a proof-based approach to the material.
+This course is a requirement for students majoring in mathematics and statistics.
+This course may also be used as an elective for many programs.
 Our second-year Linear Algebra 2 course (Math 2313) has this course as one of two possible prerequisites.

 - MATH 1413: Discrete Mathematics